 If we dedicate ourselves to contemplating them one by one, and in detail, we will fall prey to Stendhal syndrome, but to the beast, and the vertigo will take over us while we drunk through the streets of La Pola.
 This is the party of the Güevos Pintos, a powerful multicolored sensation that takes away iron and drama from the recently ended Holy Week.
 Easter Tuesdays are like that, they were once used for rejoicing, for spend jokes, to feel light and graceful after the resurrection of Our Lord.
 The egg is the beginning of a new life, that is why it comes to our hair at this time.
 But already before Christ there were painted eggs.
 Yes.
 We could rewind 60 thousand years back and we would find decorated ostrich eggs.

+Undoubtedly, the Huevos Pintos are the Easter Eggs because they are celebrated on the Tuesday following Easter Sunday.
 Its meaning is related to Lent and the prohibition of consuming certain foods, including eggs, which were accumulating in the houses where there were chickens.
 So at the end of Lent, the idea of giving them to relatives and friends became popular.
 The custom of enriching and painting them possibly had a courtly origin.

 And in La Pola (in Asturias also in Sama), eggs that have been previously hand painted are exhibited, sold and given away.
 He wake up a flea market popular for this purpose, to which thousands of pilgrims come from all over the world, and after admiring the eggs, they drink cider, parade in floats, dance, auction the ramu and enjoy themselves through the streets of Poles.

 A very special moment of this party is the Blessing of the Güevos Pintos In the town hall square; from that moment runs the cider, the good gastronomy, the bagpipes and the party, culminating with a verbena that lasts until dawn.